|How much protein can you eat|

-These strips are not the ketone test strips that measure acetoacetate ketones in your urine.
-Instead, they measure beta-hydroxybuterate ketones (that the body converts from acetoacetate ketones) to fuel the brain.
+These ketone strips are not the test strips that measure acetoacetate ketones in your urine.
+Instead, they measure beta-hydroxybuterate that the body converts from acetoacetate to fuel the brain.

-Due to using these blood-ketone strips, many low carbers discovered that they were not in Nutritional Ketosis, even though they had been drastically restricting carbohydrates.
+Due to using these blood-ketone strips, many low carbers discovered that they were not in the optimal Nutritional Ketosis zone, as defined by Dr. Phinney, even though they had been drastically restricting carbohydrates.

 Nutritional Ketosis for the average dieter recommends that you keep your blood ketones within an optimal range of 1 to 2 mmol/L, but any level between 0.5 and 3 mmol/L is fine.